Security shouldn't be a black box

 Behind the scenes, every database query that touches client data is scoped to your business ID, which we read from your authenticated session - never from request URLs or bodies.
 There is no shared workspace, no inherited permissions to misconfigure.

-For lawyers, accountants, and consultants who handle multiple clients with conflicting interests, this is the most important property of the system.
+For lawyers and accountants who handle multiple clients with conflicting interests, this is the most important property of the system - and this page is often what they cite as their GDPR evidence when a client or auditor asks how their documents are protected.

 Access controls